hack4impact-calpoly/wilshire-hope-chest/docs/template-repo/repo-features.md

 ## React boilerplate with Typescript

 This template repo was built for teams who want to use Typescript with a React project.
-All of the neccessary code is stored in the [src](/src/) directory.When the website first renders, the [App.tsx](/src/App.tsx) file will be displayed.
+All of the neccessary code is stored in the [src](/src/) directory.
+When the website first renders, the [App.tsx](/src/App.tsx) file will be displayed.
 The src directory also has a [tests](/src/tests/) directory where you can write tests.
-There is currently only one boilerplate test at the moment.
+There is currently only one boilerplate test.

 ## Autoformatting with Prettier